StRobertCHSCS/final-project-les-petite-phoques/README.md

 You earn points by hitting various objects that fly in your way, whether that be enemies from the other side, or other special objects.

-The goal of the game is to **score the most points**.
+The goal of the game is to **score the most points**, or to **survive longer than the other player**.
 Whoever does this wins, and gets full rights to Planet Phoque for their species!

 ## Scoring
-* All aliens/humans hit: **+ 5 points** each.
+* All aliens/humans hit: **+ 10 points** each.
-* Hitting a rare shooting star: **+ 15 points**, and can give you a temporary speed boost!
+* Hitting a rare shooting star: **+ 15 points**, and can give you back a life!
 * Ouch!
-Hitting a meteror: **- 10 points** from your score.
+If a meteor hits your spaceship: **you lose one life (one of your hearts)!**.
+* If you lose all three of your hearts, you'll have to
 * Near the end of the game, a giant face of the enemy side will appear on your side of the screen.
 This is the final stage that makes or breaks a close game, and you can earn **+ 10 points** every single time you shoot this face.
 Spam those bullets!

 ## Functionality and Limitations
 * Each character's spaceship is restricted to their side of the screen: the human spaceship on the left side, and the alien spaceship on the right.
 Neither can pass the black barrier in the middle of the screen.
 * The key must be pressed repeatedly to result in bullets being shot -- it cannot be held in place, as only one bullet will come out.
-* To start the game, one player must press a key at the beginning.
+* To start the game, one player must press the space key at the beginning.

 # Good luck everyone, and Have Fun!